5-7 Museum Place, Cardiff, CF10 3BD

 What is a Disclosure and Barring Service (DBS) check?

 The DBS - formerly known as Criminal Records Bureau (CRB) - carry out police and identity checks for all volunteers working in any capacity with children or vulnerable adults.
 Forms are available from the SVC office and a member of staff will help you through the process.

 Volunteering With Us

 Yes.
 We don't think you should have to pay to help other people, so we will reimburse your travel expenses for your project.
-There are guidelines for claiming expenses which you will receive once you have applied, however if you have any questions at all then just let us know.
+These are our guidelines for claiming expenses https://www.svcymru.org/files/2021-03/svc-transport-policy-2021.pdf?4211f51f33, however if you have any questions at all then just let us know firstname.lastname@example.org

 Can I volunteer with SVC over the summer?

 Some of our projects will be available over the summer, so have a chat with the staff member who coordinates the projects you are interested in to find out.
 Otherwise you could look at other organisaitions such as Cardiff Voluntary Community Service or UNA Exchange for overseas volunteering.
 You can also keep an eye on our social media pages where we will post any opportunities that come up over the summer!

 Do I get official accreditation for my volunteering?

 Yes.
 There are a number of ways in which you can gain official recognition for your volunteering work.
 All members on our Board of Trustees and our Lead Volunteers who complete 200 hours of volunteering will receive a Millennium Volunteers Award of Excellence signed by the First Minister.